Igigog/anomaly-modding-book/src/modding-tools/modding-tools.md

 - [Anomaly Unofficial SDK](https://drive.google.com/file/d/1LVOLpVUkIVyUJk3zVxBHvnsC1tADwlML/view) - Unofficial SDK with included fixes

 - [SDK 0.8 by Red Panda](https://github.com/RedPandaProjects/XRayEngine/releases) - This is a port and a small upgrade of the classic 0.7 editor set.
 A lot of problems with the classic editor were related to the outdated development environment, which did not allow to upgrade it.
 Imgui was taken as a UI shell, as the easiest ui allowing to create simple forms with one line of code.
 All 4 editors were taken over.
+  - [HybridXRay](https://github.com/Roman-n/HybridXRay) - Further improvements to the SDK and X-Ray Engine from RedPanda.

 - [SDK 2.6 beta (Lost Alpha)](https://www.moddb.com/mods/lost-alpha/downloads/stalker-lostalpha-sdk-v26-beta) - Contains the basic editors and tools that were used to create Lost Alpha